 One of the basic ideas of modernity is rejection of the traditional culture which is replaced by the insatiated cultivation of the new.
-Modern artist’s like Duchamp would not have been considered from the perspective of the classical tradition.
-The Large Glass breaks and it is exactly its ‘myth building function’ (the content is pushed to a secondary place and becomes hidden – this is precisely how myths work).
-At that point, the Glass ceases being a work of art, it acquires historical quality and essentially becomes a work of art history.
-‘Each time I see a broken glass in the street I think of Marcel Duchamp’ was the beginning of the concept of the readyframed – every object one chooses has already the frame of history upon it, and so every common abandoned object, like a broken glass, may become a work of art, the frame is suggested by the artist, but essentially established by the spectator, whose role becomes essential.
+Modern artists like Duchamp would not have been considered from the perspective of the classical tradition.
+The Large Glass breaks and it is exactly its ‘myth-building function’ (the content, like meaning behind specific elements and their political implications are pushed to a secondary place and become hidden – this is precisely how myths work).
+At that point, the Glass ceases being a work of art, it acquires historical quality and essentially becomes a relic of art history, in this case, also of modernity.
+Its content might be valid for further study.
+However, its mythical quality acquired by breaking shadows everything else.
+‘Each time I see a broken glass in the street I think of Marcel Duchamp’ was the beginning of the concept of the readyframed – every object one chooses has already the frame of history upon it, and so every common abandoned object, like a broken glass, may become a work of art; the frame is suggested by the artist, but essentially established by the spectator.
 The shared consciousness of history and common desire to belong are, generally speaking, the basic prerequisites for establishing culture and common identity.

 Meanwhile, the historical development and considerations remain the main focus here as the broken glass installations are placed each time in a different context (both spatially, institutionally and within the artist’s oeuvre), and despite the object being essentially the same, it develops the discourse further with each subsequent installation, i.e. it becomes a metaphor of a historical narrative.

 A gesture of declaring such an abandoned object a work of art is nothing else than transforming history into a readymade.